 Alan Zimmet leads Bryant Miller Olive’s Litigation Practice Group and is also a member of the firm’s State and Local Government Practice Group.
 Mr. Zimmet has more than 35 years of experience, and is board certified by The Florida Bar in the area of City, County and Local Government Law.
 He also is a member of the District of Columbia Bar.

 Mr. Zimmet represents private entities and local governments, including cities, counties and special districts.
 His litigation practice focuses on construction matters and other complex civil litigation cases.
 Mr. Zimmet handles matters in both state and federal trial courts.
 Also, he has argued numerous cases before Florida’s appellate courts and the Eleventh Circuit Court of Appeals.
-Mr. Zimmet is a certified circuit court mediator in Florida and a trained arbitrator.
-He has been designated as a Super Lawyer in 2014, 2015 and 2016 and has been awarded the designation of IMLA Local Government Fellow.
+Mr. Zimmet has been designated as a Super Lawyer in 2014, 2015, 2016 and 2019 and has been awarded the designation of IMLA Local Government Fellow.

 Prior to joining BMO, Mr. Zimmet was a shareholder and founder of Zimmet, Unice & Salzman, P.A., where he practiced in the areas of construction litigation, local government law, land use, and employment law.
 He serves as City Attorney for Safety Harbor and Largo, and as General Counsel for the Pinellas Suncoast Transit Authority.
 Mr. Zimmet began his legal career as an attorney for the United States Department of Labor.
 He then worked for the City of Clearwater as an Assistant City Attorney for three years before he entered private practice.